Interact with CD/DVD burners: burn, eject, erase.

 - Any other string, assumed to be a vendor/product name.
 The candidate list is trimmed to devices whose vendor or product strings exactly match the argument.
 Case (but not white-space) is ignored in this comparison.

-Multiple -drive arguments may be specified; each argument narrows the candidate list further.
+Multiple -drive arguments can be specified; each argument narrows the candidate list further.
 After all the -drive arguments have been processed, the candidate list is considered.
 If it contains exactly one item, that drive is used.
 If it contains zero items, drutil prints an error message and exits.
 If it contains more than one item, the selected function is executed on all drives remaining in the list.

 drutil uses the DiscRecording framework to interact with attached burning devices.